An algorithm for weighted fractional matroid matching

 It was shown in \cite{FMM} that the fractional matching polytope is half-integer and that for $w=\one$, there is a half-integer optimal dual solution.
-Here we show that the system (\ref{primal}) is half-TDI.
+Here we show that the system (\ref{primal}) is totally dual half integral.
 That is, for every $w:L\to \N$, the dual has a half-integer optimal dual solution.
 This implies half-integrality of the fractional matching polytope (see \cite{Linearprogramming}).

-\begin{theorem} System (\ref{primal}), describing the fractional matching polytope, is half-TDI. \end{theorem} \begin{proof} We show that the dual linear program (\ref{dual}) has a half-integer solution.
+\begin{theorem} System (\ref{primal}), describing the fractional matching polytope, is totally dual half-integral. \end{theorem} \begin{proof} We show that the dual linear program (\ref{dual}) has a half-integer solution.
 Let $y$ be an optimal solution for which $f(y):=\sum_{F\in \mathcal{L}(M)} y_F r(F)^2$ is maximal.
-Such a $y$ exists, because we may restrict to a finite number of flats, one representative for each degree-vector, and because the function $f(y)$ is bounded from above by $r(E)\cdot r(y)$.
+Such a $y$ exists, because we may restrict to a finite set of flats, one representative for each possible degree-vector, and because the function $f(y)$ is bounded from above by $r(E)\cdot r(y)$.